open-telemetry/opentelemetry-specification/specification/metrics/api.md

 <a name="asynchronous-instrument"></a>

 * Asynchronous instruments (e.g. [Asynchronous Gauge](#asynchronous-gauge)) give
-  the user a way to register callback function, and the callback function will only be invoked upon collection.
+  the user a way to register one or more associated callback functions, which will only be invoked upon collection.
 For example, a piece of embedded software could use an asynchronous gauge to collect the temperature from a sensor every 15 seconds, which means the callback function will only be invoked every 15 seconds.
+Multiple callbacks may be associated with one instrument as a result of duplicate instrument registration.
 [Measurements](#measurement) recorded by asynchronous instruments cannot be associated with the [Context](../context/context.md).

 Please note that the term _synchronous_ and _asynchronous_ have nothing to do with the [asynchronous